-Solvency II requires assets and liabilities to be valued on a basis that reflects their fair value (described as 'economic valuation') with the exception that liabilities should not be adjusted to take account of changes in an insurer's own credit standing.
+Solvency II requires assets and liabilities to be valued on a basis that reflects their fair value, with the exception that liabilities should not be adjusted to take account of changes in an insurer's own credit standing.

-The Company's financial information is prepared using the recognition and measurement bases required in the Danish Financial Business Act, including the Danish FSA's Executive Orders no. 937 of 27 July 2015 and no. 688 of 1 June 2016 on Financial Reports for Insurance Companies and Lateral Pension Funds (Nationwide Occupational Pension Funds).
+The Company's financial information is prepared using the recognition and measurement bases required in the Danish Financial Business Act, including the Danish FSA's Executive Orders no. 937 of 27 July 2015, no. 688 of 1 June 2016 and no. 1442 of 3 December 2018 on Financial Reports for Insurance Companies and Lateral Pension Funds (Nationwide Occupational Pension Funds).
 Therefore, the valuation of assets and liabilities for Solvency II purposes begins with the values from the financial statements and adjusts these for specific differences in valuation between Danish GAAP and Solvency II.
 The adjustments made are classified into two broad categories: